A (Re)introduction to Mortal Gods

 What is Mortal Gods?

 In this shade’s opinion, the coolest feature of the games’ unique mechanics are the special dice that are used.
 The Mortal Gods dice, for example, are standard-looking D6 dice, but instead of numbers, they have sides with swords (indicating hits), shields (indicating saves) and Pegasi (which are Wild Cards).
 Wild Cards are something special.
 They hold a neat little place in Mortal Gods; we can think of them as ‘Fates’, as if Destiny is handing out a save when it is needed most or a critical attack when it’s the last chance for victory.
-And depending on how the dice are rolled, Wild Cards in a certain amount can activate a character skill or a special attack.
+And depending on how the dice are rolled, Wild Cards in a certain amount can activate a character's skill or a special attack.
 The game also uses dice known as Damage markers, which indicate the current hits a warrior has taken and also impact how many Mortal Gods dice are rolled.

-You and your mates can determine the total points value of the game you play; the amount of warriors on the table and the length of the game will depend on how many points are spent.
-If you want to duke it our with a handful of miniatures each or play a larger game with a larger force of dozens of miniatures, Mortal Gods gives you a lot of freedom to create a lochos to your own liking!
+You and your mates can determine the total points value of the game you play; the number of warriors on the table and the length of the game will depend on how many points are spent.
+If you want to duke it out with a handful of miniatures each or play a larger game with a larger force of dozens of miniatures, Mortal Gods gives you a lot of freedom to create a lochos to your own liking!

-That’s about the short of it; of course there is loads more this game offers and you should definitely check out the reviews and content online about this amazing game!
+That’s about the short of it; of course, there is loads more this game offers and you should definitely check out the reviews and content online about this amazing game!
 But what about the future of Mortal Gods?
 Well, about that…

 What is Next for Mortal Gods?